- Do I have to serialize my 80% build firearm?

 - The serial number cannot duplicate the serial number appearing on any other firearm from this manufacturer / model combination.

 - The engraving, casting or stamping (impressing) of the serial number must be to a minimum depth of .003 inch and in a print size no smaller than 1/16 inch.

 Note: We make no claims of being legal experts and are not providing any legal advice.
 If you have legal questions, please contact a competent firearms attorney.

 Yes!
 You can drop off your 80% or fully completed firearm for serialization or custom engraving work.

-Call To Arms Gun Works is a Federal Firearms Licensee (FFL) Type 07 (Manufacturer) with a California Centralized List of Exempt Federal Firearms Licensees (CLEFFL) number.
+Call To Arms Gun Works is a Federal Firearms Licensee (FFL) Type 07 (Manufacturer).

 What do you use to engrave firearms?

 Discuss your needs with us and we can recommend different depths and styles depending on if you are going to refinish your firearm after engraving or not.